phicks22/python-beginner/README.md

 # Fundamentals of Python (some of them)
 ---
+## Quick note
+This repository is a work-in-progress.
+If you run into issues, please submit an issue on my github repo page [here](https://github.com/phicks22/python-beginner/issues).

+I used MacOS to install and use everything in this repository.
+There shouldn't be differences between MacOS and Windows here, but submit an issue if you encounter any.

+---
 ## Installing things
 You'll need an Conda and IDE that can use Jupyter notebook for this.